If you like it, save it!

 Food52 Review: If you were to put out a bowl of these crunchy, smoky, spicy little nuggets at a cocktail party, it's likely they'd be gone in under five minutes.
 Aliwaks has taken an already brilliant idea (fried chickpeas with smoked paprika) and run with it.
 You also fry strips of lemon zest, fresh thyme leaves and later thinly sliced garlic to mix with the chickpeas, paprika and salt.
 This leads to an array of crispy little bursts of flavor, each more fragrant than the last.
 Do be careful while frying (use a splatter screen if you have one), and make sure the chickpeas are as dry as you can get them.
-It's worth a little experimenting to find a brand of chickpeas that spit less while frying but still stay tender in the middle. - A&M - A&M
+It's worth a little experimenting to find a brand of chickpeas that spit less while frying but still stay tender in the middle. - A&M —The Editors

-Serves enough for 4
+Serves: enough for 4

 large (16-ounce) cans chickpeas

-tablespoon lemon zest, strips
+tablespoon lemon zest, in strips

 sprig fresh thyme

 coarse salt to taste

-- Drain Chickpeas and set on paper towels over a colander to dry throughly (can be done 1 day in advance).
+- Drain chickpeas and set on paper towels over a colander to dry throughly (can be done 1 day in advance).